DocHaskins/NCSU_WolfCopy_Keeper/README.md

 **The Complete Printer Fleet Management Solution**

-WolfCopy Keeper helps you track supplies, monitor usage, and manage your organization's printers and copiers.
+WolfCopy Keeper helps you track supplies, monitor usage, and manage your organization's devices and copiers.
 Never run out of toner again with smart alerts and usage predictions!

 ## Getting Started
 Youtube Tutorial - https://youtu.be/pDJG-A0HlLo - Getting Started

 ### Main Navigation
 WolfCopy Keeper has four main tabs at the top:
-- **🗺️ Map** - See all printers on an interactive map
+- **🗺️ Map** - See all devices on an interactive map
-- **🏢 Buildings** - View printers organized by building
+- **🏢 Buildings** - View devices organized by building
-- **🖨️ Devices** - List view of all printers with detailed filtering
+- **🖨️ Devices** - List view of all devices with detailed filtering
 - **⚙️ Settings** - Import data, export reports, and configure the app

-## Adding Your First Printers
+## Adding Your First Device

-### Method 1: Import from Excel (Recommended for Multiple Printers)
+### Method 1: Import from Excel (Recommended for Multiple Devices)
 1. Go to **Settings** tab → **Import Excel**
 2. Select your Excel file with printer data
 3. Map the columns (ID, Building, Room, Model, etc.)
 4. Preview and confirm the import

-### Method 2: Add Individual Printers
+### Method 2: Add Individual Devices
 1. Go to **Settings** tab → **Add Device**
 2. Fill in the required information:
    - **Printer ID** (required)